From all of us at Miracle Acres Tree Farm, have a Merry, MERRY Christmas and a BLESSED New Year!

 We feature Complimentary Wagon Rides, Hot Cider, and Hot Cocoa;

-We have a fine selection of Balsam and Douglas firs, and Spruce Christmas Trees for you to cut.
-We also have a nice selection of New Hampshire Fresh-Cut Frasier and Balsam Fir.
+We have a fine selection of Balsam Fir and Spruce Christmas Trees for you to cut.
+We also have a nice selection of New Hampshire Fresh-Cut Frasier Fir.

 Want to know how to care for your tree?
 Here are some great instructions.